 |Bilirubin-Total (male)||0.0 to 1.0 mg/dL|

 |Bilirubin – Children0 - 1 days||< 5.1 mg/dL|

 |Above 1 month||< 0.8 mg/dL|

 A Reference range is a set of values which helps the healthcare professional to interpret a medical test.
 It may vary with age, gender, and other factors.
 Reference ranges may also vary between labs, in value & units depending on instruments used and method of establishment of reference ranges’

 A bilirubin test is quite helpful in treating many serious liver ailments hence is an important diagnostic tool.
-The bilirubin test cost might vary depending upon the place where it is carried out, like a diagnostic centre of a hospital.
-Before visiting the lab, you can also check for the bilirubin test price online.
+The bilirubin test cost might vary depending upon the place where it is carried out, like a diagnostic centre of a hospital or now at home.
+Before visiting the lab, you can also check for the bilirubin test price online as well.